Self Build Insurance

 If you are building your own property or project managing a grand design, major repair, alteration or extension then you will need to consider what insurance you need for the work that is being done.
-JCT Insurance Expert can help you arrange the cover that you need whether you are living on site while the work is being done or the property is unoccupied, self build insurance will help protect you.
+JCT Insurance Expert can help you arrange the cover that you need.
+Whether you are living on site while the work is being done or the property is unoccupied, self-build insurance will help protect you.

-You will need to insure the existing structure, even if you are planning on knocking it down!
+You will need to insure the existing structure, even if you are planning on knocking some of it down!
 You will also need to consider property owners liability cover.
 Click here for a proposal form.

-For the works themselves you will need to insure the building as it grows.
+For the works themselves, you will need to insure the building as it grows.
 This is contract works cover and provides protection for the money you invest in the actual works themselves until they are complete and can be covered by a normal property owners policy.
 Click here for a proposal form

-Depending on the type of work that you are doing, you might need to consider non negligence cover.
+Depending on the type of work that you are doing, you might need to consider non-negligence cover.
 This is for damage that the work might cause by accident to neighbouring properties and would include removal of support, subsidence, alteration to the level of the water table, heave etc. Please click here for a proposal form

 You may also need to consider whether you need employers liability insurance – the following guidelines may be helpful:-